shawngraham/cdh2020/content/en/tutorials/voyant.md

 ![stoplist](/images/voyant/stopwords1.png)
 ![stoplist2](/images/voyant/stoplist2.png)

-### Build Your Own Corpus
+### Going a Bit Further: Build Your Own Corpus

 1. Search the Chronicling America database for articles of interest; say you're interested in how Canada has been represented to the everyday reader of newspapers in the US.
-Use what you learned in part two to assemble the data.
+Use what you learned in part two to assemble the data (eg, you'll need to be familiar with the [APIs tutorial](/tutorials/apis)).
 2. Arrange each article in a spreasheet (use Microsoft Excel or Google Sheets), such that you have the following:

 |date|headline|article-text|